 About Enrollment Policies & Financial Aid

-Full-time enrollment is defined as 12 or more units per semester for undergraduate and graduate students.
-The only exception is the Graduate Program in Visual and Critical Studies, for which enrollment in 9 or more units per semester is considered full time.
+Full-time enrollment is defined as 12 or more units per semester for undergraduate and 9 or more units for graduate students.

-For all graduate programs -- except the Graduate Program in Visual and Critical Studies -- financial aid awards are calculated based on a 15-unit per semester enrollment.
-Students enrolled in 12 units per semester will have their scholarships prorated accordingly.
+For all graduate programs financial aid awards are calculated based on the standard unit requirements for the particular programs.
+Students enrolled in less then the standard unit requirement will have their scholarships prorated accordingly.
 Graduate students are also eligible for institutional aid program consideration for summer enrollment.

 The Pell and Cal Grants are prorated based on actual unit load for part-time students.
 At least half-time enrollment is required for the Cal Grant, as well as for the Stafford and PLUS Loan programs and for most alternative loan programs.